-Section 12.2 Loris Architectural Improvement District established.
+Section 12.2: Loris Architectural Improvement District established.

-The Loris Architectural Improvement District shall be initially composed of one (l) subdistrict identified as the Loris Architectural Improvement District.
+The Loris Architectural Improvement District shall be initially composed of one (1) subdistrict identified as the Loris Architectural Improvement District.
 There may be established one or more subdistricts within the Loris Architectural Improvement District from time to time as deemed necessary.
 The boundaries of these subdistricts shall be designated on the official zoning map of the City of Loris and shall be the same lines delineating the commercial districts.

-Section 12.3 Loris Architectural Improvement District
+Section 12.3: Loris Architectural Improvement District

-- (a) The Architectural Improvement District shall address all commercial properties.
-The regulations which apply within this district are designed to encourage the restoration and preservation of historic buildings; to restrict further development to buildings that may be varied in design but relate to and are compatible with the specific area, street, or block in which situated and to avoid unwarranted encroachment of other uses affecting the character of the district. - (b) Specific intent of district.
-It is the intent of the Loris Architectural Improvement District to: - (1) Preserve, reinforce, and enhance the quality of commercial activity, the architectural character', and the physical scale of the entire Loris commercial Complex. - (2) Encourage coordinated and planned use of the district as: - a.
-An attractive Central Business District built with some architectural harmony and compatibility; - b.
-A central area serving the adjoining residential neighborhoods attractive to a large customer base and sustained economic prosperity; and - c.
-A location for active but controlled commercial activity that is both livable and pedestrian friendly; - (3) Encourage rehabilitation of architecturally significant structures and development and restoration in harmony with the established architectural scale and style of the district through an integrated mixture of residential and commercial uses; and - (4) Discourage the intrusion of incompatible uses, the unnecessary removal of trees, the creation of visually prominent parking areas and unregulated commercial construction which cheapens the City's appeal. - (c) Permitted uses.
-The following uses shall be permitted in the Loris
+- 1. The Architectural Improvement District shall address all commercial properties.
+The regulations which apply within this district are designed to encourage the restoration and preservation of historic buildings; to restrict further development to buildings that may be varied in design, but relate to and are compatible with the specific area, street, or block in which situated and to avoid unwarranted encroachment of other uses affecting the character of the district. - 2.
+Specific intent of district.
+It is the intent of the Loris Architectural Improvement District to: - a.
+Preserve, reinforce, and enhance the quality of commercial activity, the architectural character, and the physical scale of the entire Loris Commercial Complex. - b.
+Encourage coordinated and planned use of the district as: - i.
+An attractive Central Business District built with some architectural harmony and compatibility; - ii.
+A central area serving the adjoining residential neighborhoods attractive to a large customer base and sustained economic prosperity; and - iii.
+A location for active but controlled commercial activity that is both liveable and pedestrian-friendly;

-Architectural Improvement District as a compliment to the permitted uses authorized elsewhere in this ordinance:

-A. Residential uses (other than mobile homes) specifically including:

-- a.
-One family dwelling - b.
-Two-family dwelling - c.
-Multi-family dwelling provided there is at least one (1) separate unit established for commercial use within the same structure. - d.
+- iv.
+Encourage rehabilitation of architecturally significant structures and development and restoration in harmony with the established architectural scale and style of the district through an integrated mixture of residential and commercial uses; and - v.
+Discourage the intrusion of incompatible uses, the unnecessary removal of trees, the creation of visually prominent parking areas and unregulated commercial construction which cheapens the City's appeal. - 3.
+Permitted uses.
+The following uses shall be permitted in the Loris Architectural Improvement District as a compliment to the permitted uses authorized elsewhere in this ordinance: - a.
+Residential uses (other than mobile homes) specifically including: - b.
+One family-dwelling - c.
+Two-family dwelling - d.
+Multi-family dwelling provided there is at least one (1) separate unit established for commercial use within the same structure. - e.
 Combination of residential use with any permitted use provided that all dwelling units have direct access to the ground level.

-Section 12.4 Standards for local designation of districts and properties of architectural significance.
+Section 12.4: Standards for local designation of districts and properties of architectural significance.

-- (a) Individual structures, sites and properties located within the Loris Architectural District may be designated as notable properties to be subject to Loris Architectural Improvement District standards, guidelines, and procedures.
-After consultation with the Board and following a public hearing, the Loris City Council may designate structures, sites, and properties as notable properties where it reasonably determines that those structures, sites, or properties embody a particularly high degree of significance in accordance with the criteria listed herein. - (b) A structure, group ofstn1ctures, site of district may be designated for the purpose of architectural improvement preservation if it (they):
+- 1. Individual structures, sites and properties located within the Loris Architectural District may be designated as notable properties to be subject to Loris Architectural Improvement District standards, guidelines, and procedures.
+After consultation with the Board and following a public hearing, the Loris City Council may designate structures, sites, and properties as notable properties where it reasonably determines that those structures, sites, or properties embody a particularly high degree of significance in accordance with the criteria listed herein. - 2.
+A structure, group of structures, site or district may be designated for the purpose of architectural improvement preservation if it (they):